 blogdown.method is explained in Section D.9.

 When your website project is under version control in the RStudio IDE, continuously previewing the site can be slow, if it contains hundreds of files or more.
 The default publish directory is

 public/ under the project root directory, and whenever you make a change in the source that triggers a rebuild, RStudio will be busy tracking file changes in the

 public/ directory.
 The delay before you see the website in the RStudio Viewer can be 10 seconds or even longer.
 That is why we provide the option

 blogdown.publishDir.
 You may set a temporary publish directory to generate the website, and this directory should not be under the same RStudio project, e.g.,

 options(blogdown.publishDir = '../public_site'), which means the website will be generated to the directory

 public_site/ under the parent directory of the current project.

 blogdown.widgetsID is only relevant if your website source is under version control and you have HTML widgets on the website.
 If this option is

-TRUE (default), the random ID’s of HTML widgets will be changed to incremental ID’s in the HTML output, so that these ID’s are unlikely to change every time you recompile your website, otherwise every time you will get different random ID’s.
+TRUE (default), the random IDs of HTML widgets will be changed to incremental IDs in the HTML output, so these IDs are unlikely to change every time you recompile your website; otherwise, every time you will get different random IDs.